thanhlongnt/lab-report-5/index.md

 # Lab Report 5

 ## Part 1
 Student: Hello!
 I am having trouble with my 'merge' method that takes in two lists and merges them in a sorted order, but when I test it using bash test.sh, it always fails and produces the wrong output, and I can't find the reason why. and I was wondering if I could get some help.

+My directory structure consists of
+-lab7
+  -lib
+  -ListExamples.java
+  -ListExamplesTests.java
+  -test.sh

 Here are screenshots of my code, tests, and the failed tests output:
 ![Image](Code-bug2.png)